navisens/NaviDocs/API.iOS.md

 Enable or disable AR mode.

 #### `setBackgroundModeEnabled(_ state: Bool)`
 Allow our SDK to run while your app is backgrounded.
-If you wish to use this, you must enable the `Location updates` `Background Mode` and enabled `Background Modes` if it is not on.
+If you wish to use this, you must enable the `Location updates` `Background Mode` and enable `Background Modes` if it is not on.

 Furthermore, if you are using iOS 11+, then you should also go to your `AppDelegate` file and find the `applicationDidEnterBackground` event.
 Then add the following line of code into it: